To see extensive examples and learn how I use all of this different lighting gear, check out my off-camera flash eBook, Going Fast With Light.

 With cameras, Pocket Wizards allow me to set cameras in tough to reach places, or else they allow me to shoot self portraits from a long way away.
 You can only run so far on the self timer, right?
 Like I said, unending creative options.

-I haven’t tried the Pocket Wizard Flex and Mini systems yet.
-I’m sure that they’re really cool, but when I’ve got three Plus radios that work fine, upgrading in that department just hasn’t been a prioritiy.
-If I were starting from scratch, though, I’d definitely consider going this route.
+I’ve tried tried the Pocket Wizard Flex TT5x and Mini TT1 systems.
+They’re really cool, but when I’ve got three Plus radios that work fine, upgrading in that department just hasn’t been a priority.

-View the Pocket Wizard Plus II at B&H Photo
+View the Pocket Wizard Plus III at B&H Photo

-View the Pocket Wizard Plus II at Amazon
+View the Pocket Wizard Plus III at Amazon

 Lighting Shaping Tools and Modifiers